OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/02_AI_Basics_V4.md

 # 🔗 Course Navigation & Next Steps

-## 🎯 Key Takeaways
+@competencyHighlight(🎯 Key Takeaways)

-You now understand:
+**You now understand:**

 ✅ Essential AI terminology and system types

 ✅ How to recognize AI hallucinations and bias

 ✅ Principles of maintaining human agency in AI-enhanced education

 ✅ Practical strategies for responsible AI use in TVET contexts

 ## 🚀 Preparing for Module 3: AI Tools and Applications